 An early release of VAPOR, including the web application and the data collecting services of the Resource status indicators and operational reports was deployed at M8.

 Then, a beta release was open for biomed at M9, for test by the biomed support team.
 VAPOR's data collecting services were deployed on a virtualized server hosted at the I3S laboratory.
-The web portal was integrated with the EGI Operations Portal, and deployed on the same web server.
+The web portal was integrated within the EGI Operations Portal, and deployed on the same web server.
 Two reasons for this choice: (i) avoid to provide users with yet another portal, and (ii) benefit from the production web servers maintained at the CCIN2P3 Computing Centre (CC) in Lyon.

 The shiwa-workflow.eu partner VO was enabled in VAPOR at M10.
 Then, VOs compchem, enmr.eu, vlemed and vo.francegrille.fr were enabled at M11 and M12.